waveywaves/uffizzi_app/README.md

 See the [Helm chart and installation guide](charts/uffizzi-app/README.md) for installing Uffizzi on your own Kubernetes cluster.

 Once Ufizzi is installed, you can use the [Uffizzi CLI](https://github.com/UffizziCloud/uffizzi_cli) to create and manage previews.
-Additionally, you can continuously deploy previews of your branches using [the GitHub Action](https://github.com/UffizziCloud/preview-action).
+Additionally, you can continuously deploy previews of your branches using GitHub Actions.
+See [this example](https://github.com/UffizziCloud/example-voting-app-monorepo/tree/add-update-environment-action/.github/workflows) of how to use GitHub Actions to create, update, and delete previews.

 ## Uffizzi Architecture
 <img src="docs/images/uffizzi-architecture.png" description="Uffizzi Architecture" width="320"/>